 Erica joined Watsi on April 7th, 2015.
-Five years ago, Erica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Erica's most recent donation traveled 8,500 miles to support Brian, a newborn from Kenya, to fund corrective surgery.
+Six years ago, Erica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Erica's most recent donation traveled 8,500 miles to support Linda, a beautiful baby girl from Kenya, to fund hydrocephalus treatment to ensure healthy development.

 Erica has funded healthcare for 85 patients in 12 countries.